tj-wells/coti-docker-method/README.md

 Your node version can be updated by following the following steps:

-1. Check that the version you would like to update to is listed in the section [Available Versions](#available-versions)
-2. Update the new version number in your .env file
+1. Update the new version number in your .env file
-3. Run `docker-compose up -d` to download and run the new version
+2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background

 # How are the Docker images built?